Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/README.md

-# 1143B_Fall_18_ID_P_Bennett
+# 1143B_Fall_19_ID_K_Rozanova
-Repo for course materials for IDM's 1143 B Ideation and Prototyping course taught by Katherine Bennett.
+Repo for course materials for IDM's 1143 B Ideation and Prototyping course taught by Katya Rozanova.